USAJOBS/help-center/how-to/application/index.md

 title: How to create an application
 breadcrumb: Apply
 category: Application
-tags: [application, create, submit, apply ]
+tags: [application, create, submit, apply, support-application-create]
 ---

 To create an application on USAJOBS: